 To me, it felt like the steering rack was packing it in.
 I was sure my old customized LBC (Little British Car) steering rack was dead or dying.
-Honestly, I was rather bummed about the whole thing.
-I got grumpy and put the car in the trailer without even trying to diagnose the problem.
-“I’ll deal with it another day.”
+I was rather bummed about the whole thing.
+I got a bit grumpy I guess.
+I put the car in the trailer without even trying to diagnose the problem.
+I told myself “I’ll deal with it another day.”

-Two weeks later, having not even taken the Macon out of the trailer, my friend Stephen Morici listened to my tale of woe.
+Two weeks later and I still hadn’t even taken the Macon out of the trailer.
+I was talking to my friend Stephen Morici and he listened to my tale of woe.
 He told me of a time when he experienced something similar in his Cooper T67.
 For him, it was as basic as hitting the pillow block behind the dashboard with a shot of WD40.
-I swear Stephen, I was listening!
-It just didn’t “feel” right to me.
-Next time, I’ll be more attentive.
+I swear Stephen, I was actually listening!
+The explanation just didn’t “feel” right to me.
+Next time, I promise I’ll be more attentive.

 Sure enough, when I got to look at my car it was indeed a problem at the pillow block behind the dash.

 On my car, the pillow block does not have a bearing.
 It has a bearing surface I guess, but is bearing-LESS.
 So it is just the steel shaft riding on aluminum.
-When I originally assembled it, I greased it well and figured I was done.
-That was as they say, “how it was done”.
-I just didn’t think about how it would need periodic re-lubrication.
+When I originally assembled it, I greased it well and forgot about it.
+I just didn’t think about how it could need periodic re-lubrication.

 Because I fabricated a new steering column with a welded in collapsible section (for safety), I could not use an actual bearing on the steering column.
 There would be no way to install it without cutting the steering column and welding in a coupler.
 That was an option of course, but I thought I had a way to work around it and still have it be nearly maintenance free.